-Scenic World is located in the the Blue Mountains of New South Wales, Australia.
-It is rated a top “things to do” while staying in Sydney.
 When planning your trip, make sure to get there early.
-This is a popular destination for tour companies out of Sydney and progressively becomes more crowded as the day goes on.
-It should take about 1.5 hours to get to Scenic World from downtown Sydney, but make sure someone didn’t accidentally change your Google Maps settings to “avoid freeways”.
-Doing that will take you on a 2.5 hour route.
-Yes, that’s what happened to us.
-Avoiding the crowds wasn’t something we were able to take advantage of.
+Scenic World is a popular destination for tour companies out of Sydney and progressively becomes more crowded as the day goes on.
+It should take about 1.5 hours to get to Scenic World from downtown Sydney, but make sure someone didn’t accidentally change your Google Maps settings to “avoid freeways.”
+Doing that will take you on a 2.5-hour route.
+Yes, that’s what happened to us, so we arrived much later than we had planned and could not avoid the crowds.
 The train is another option from Sydney to Scenic World.

 Planning Your Day at Scenic World